How to disable WordPress heartbeat API to reduce CPU usage

 WordPress is the standard choice for online content management systems.
-People who are familiar with CPanel software and Apache servers know how easy it is to install WordPress using either 1Click Installer or manually (requires bit more time and effort) .
-WordPress is by default a fairly optimized PHP based CMS.
-But still with time and new additions some of the features of WordPress can be very CPU intensive, specially for shared hosting servers or for those people who are using free servers.
+People who are familiar with CPanel software and Apache servers know how easy it is to install WordPress using either 1Click Installer or manually (requires a bit more time and effort).
+WordPress is by default a fairly optimized PHP-based CMS.
+But still with time and new additions some of the features of WordPress can be very CPU intensive, especially for shared hosting servers or for those people who are using free servers.
 One of these new features is the WordPress heartbeat.
-The heartbeat is essentially a background script which keeps running and is an integral part of WordPress’ functionality.
-Let’s know more about it and learn how to disable WordPress heartbeat API to reduce CPU usage.
+The heartbeat is essentially a background script that keeps running and is an integral part of WordPress’ functionality.
+Let’s learn more about it and learn how to disable WordPress heartbeat API to reduce CPU usage.

 Table of Contents